 And of course, all these mounts and accessories would be useless if you didn’t have a GoPro camera.
 Click here to check out the latest GoPro Hero on Amazon:

-- Rugged + waterproof: Share experiences you can’t capture with your phone; Hero7 black is rugged, waterproof without a housing to 33 feet (10 meter) and up for any adventure
+- Rugged + Waterproof: Share experiences you can’t capture with your phone.
+HERO7 Black is rugged, waterproof without a housing to 33ft (10m) and up for any adventure

 All in all, the GoPro is a fun camera!
 If you love being outdoors and exploring you need to get one.
 It’s so lightweight and with all the mounts, you can get some really creative images.
 I hate to be so cliche but the possibilities are endless.